 Important Sleeping Tips During Third Trimester

 While the above-mentioned symptoms are temporary and will nag you only for the last trimester of your pregnancy, you can still tackle most of them by yourself and get a good night’s sleep.
-Follow these simple tips to avoid bad sleeping position during pregnancy third trimester.
+Follow these simple tips to avoid bad sleeping positions during pregnancy third trimester (5) (6) (7).

 - Use pillows and cushions to get into a comfortable position during sleep.
 If possible, invest in a curved pregnancy pillow that is available in leading maternity stores.

 - Try sleeping on your left side and wedging pillows between your legs and behind your back for some extra support.